 Lake Chelan’s Clear, Cool Water in the Summer

 With baking hot weather, incredible alpine scenery, and fresh water from the remote reaches of the North Cascades, the 55-mile-long lake is the centerpiece of a quintessential Northwest summer getaway.
-Here are our six favorite things to see, do and explore in this awesome setting.
+Here are our some of our favorite things to see, do and explore in this awesome setting.

 (Check for road alerts before you go, and call or go online to confirm the availability of specific attractions and services such as fuel, lodging, restaurants, seasonal events and gatherings.)